 About me

 Before this, I worked as an ORISE postdoctoral fellow at USDA-ARS working with UAV images for maize plant phenotyping.
 There, I worked with digital images to extract plant traits using computer vision and machine learning techniques.
-I also worked on the development of robotic systems for agriculture and forestry applications.
+I have also worked on the development of robotic systems for agriculture and forestry applications.
 I completed my dual PhD in Engineering and Forestry from North Carolina State University in 2022.

 A large part of my work with plant images has been focused on the use of hyperspectral imaging to find optical signals of plant biotic and abiotic stress.
 At NC State, I developed a robotic pollination system for controlled pollination in loblolly pine seed orchards.
+On this page, you will find a brief description of my projects with links for more information.
+Details on many of these projects are also accessible through my publications page.